Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 Khris Middleton scored 32 points, including a run of 16 straight in a decisive third quarter that carried the Bucks to a 118-107 victory over the upstart Atlanta Hawks in Game 6 of the Eastern Conference finals Saturday night.

-Milwaukee won the series 4-2, advancing to face the Suns in the NBA Finals.
-Game 1 is Tuesday night in Phoenix.
+Milwaukee won the series 4-2, advancing to the NBA Finals for the first time since 1974.
+Game 1 against the West champion Suns is Tuesday night in Phoenix.

-“It’s sweet,” said Milwaukee coach Mike Budenholzer, who previously guided the Hawks.
-“These guys have put the work in all year.
-They deserve to go to the finals.
-I couldn’t be more proud of them.
-I love coaching them.
-We’ve got more work to do.”
+The Bucks didn’t even need Giannis Antetokounmpo to lock up their spot.
+The two-time MVP missed his second straight game with a knee injury, but Middleton & Co. had his back.

+Jrue Holiday added 27 points and four other players scored in double figures.

 Trae Young returned to the Hawks lineup after missing two games with a bone bruise in his right foot, but the young star never got anything going.
 After both teams struggled to find the range in the first half, the Bucks suddenly couldn’t miss in the third quarter.